mailgun/mailgun-js-boland/README.md

 ## Usage overview

+This is a simple Node.js module for interacting with the [Mailgun](http://www.mailgun.com) API.
+This module is intended to be used within Node.js environment and **not** from the browser.
+For browser use the [mailgun.js](https://github.com/mailgun/mailgun-js) module.

 Please see [Mailgun Documentation](https://documentation.mailgun.com) for full Mailgun API reference.

 This module works by providing proxy objects for interacting with different resources through the Mailgun API.